A Championship Links

 Fast forward to 2014, and I was fortunate enough to return for 3 days of golf at TRC again, and what a difference that 5 years has made!

 As well as the new holes and changes to the routing, the course has matured dramatically.

-He knows he has a magnificent facility, and wants to show it off.
+He knew he had a magnificent facility, and wanted to show it off.

-He wants to host a major tournament and has made it known he would host the Scottish Open.
+He wanted to host a major tournament and had made it known he could host the Scottish Open.

-But no one complained- they had all been privileged to play on a true championship course in absolutely prime condition.
+But no one complained- we had all been privileged to play on a true championship course in absolutely prime condition.

 Hole 4 is just a beautiful mid length dogleg par 4 with a cluster of bunkers well framed by fescue on the inside of the dogleg, and then an elevated green framed by tree and bunkers.

 Hole 8 is unique with the combination of a good strong golf hole, a broken wall, tree and revetted bunkers all contributing to the look- a picture paints a thousand words....